Seven technical reasons why ‘(Real) Unit Labour Costs’ are not a valid macro-indicator of competitiveness

 “This derived indicator compares remuneration (compensation per employee in current prices) and productivity (Gross Domestic Product (GDP) in current prices per employment) to show how the remuneration of employees is related to the productivity of their labor.
 It is the relationship between how much each ‘worker’ is paid and the value he/she produces with her work.
 It’s growth rate is intended to give an impression of the dynamics of the participation of the production factor labour in output value created.
 Please note that the variables used in the numerator (compensation, employees) relate to employed labour only while those in the denominator (GDP, employment) refer to all labour, including self-employed”.

 Ehm… yes, that’s nothing else than the share of labour in total income.
 Which is not really any kind of indicator of competitivety.
+There are more ways to calculate RULC but these all boil down to using a complicated way to estimate the labour share.
+See the introduction of this IMF study.

 A) First, it is an indicator which contrary to many statements should increase, considering stated policy goals.
 Imagine a country with (like the Eurozone) an inflation target of 1,8% but which (unlike the Eurozone) does not target consumer price inflation but the GDP deflator (which also includes the prices of individual government consumption, like education, collective government consumption, like street lights, government investments, like roads and private investments, like houses or machinery).
 Such a level of inflation can not be sustained when, in the medium run, wages do not increase with at least the same percentage (in fact: a slightly higher percentage, assuming a stable RULC and some increase of productivity).
 Arithmetically this means that unless the rise of deflated GDP (per employment) is in the medium run larger than the rise of nominal wages (per employee), which in a situation of even 1,8% positive inflation is a sheer impossibility, the ULC is bound to increase .
 Looking at the 2009 value of the increase of the Eurozone ULC shown in the graph it can easily be shown that the 6% increase is the consequence of about 2% increase of nominal wages and a 4% decline in real production per employee (but a lower decrease of nominal production).
 But did this really affect competitivity?
 It was caused by an unexpected decrease of production which affected profitability – but not competitiveness.